 An S1G STA that is addressed by an RTS carried in a 2 MHz duplicate frame that has the Dynamic Indication field in the Frame Control field equal to 1 (Dynamic) behaves as follows:

-— If the NAV indicates idle, then the STA shall respond with an (NDP_2M) CTS frame after a SIFS.
+— If the NAV indicates idle, the STA is not NSTR limited, then the STA shall respond with an (NDP_2M) CTS frame after a SIFS.
 The (NDP) CTS frame’s TXVECTOR parameter CH_BANDWIDTH may be set to any channel width for which the CCA on all secondary channels has been idle for a PIFS prior to the start of the RTS frame and that is equal to or less than the channel width indicated in the Bandwidth Indication field of the Frame Control field of the RTS frame.
 The (NDP_2M) CTS frame shall have the Bandwidth Indication field set to a value that is equivalent to the value of the TXVECTOR parameter’s CH_BANDWIDTH.

+If all of the conditions in the previous paragraph are met, except that the STA is NSTR limited, then the STA may respond with the CTS frame as described in that paragraph.

 — Otherwise the STA shall not respond with an (NDP) CTS frame.